VincentRisi/jportal/CMakeUsage.md

     add_subdirectory(picktester)
     add_subdirectory(demo)

-## jportal/generators

 This cmake builds the generator jar files.
 The java source for these jars are maintained using Eclipse.
+It is also a good example of how add_custom_target works in cmake.
+We include a subdirectory for a database decompiler application used from jportal.

+## jportal/generators

     project (jportal_generators)